JYHYL/EART60702-Group3/README.md

 ## Key Preprocessing Steps
 - Extracted Manchester grid cell for each dataset.
-- Resampled MME daily data to monthly averages for comparability with CHESS.
 - Renamed and aligned feature columns across datasets.
 - Unit conversions:
   - TREFMXAV_U: Converted from Kelvin to Celsius.